Understanding Autism: Frequently Asked Questions

 1. Can autistic people live a normal life?

-Yes, autistic people can live a normal life, though "normal" can be subjective.
-Many autistic individuals lead fulfilling lives, have successful careers, and maintain relationships.
-They may require varying levels of support, and their lives may include routines and adaptations that help them manage their symptoms.
-For more information, visit the National Institute of Mental Health (NIMH).
+Yes, autistic people can live fulfilling lives, including successful careers and relationships.
+Support and routines often help manage symptoms.
+For more, visit the National Institute of Mental Health (NIMH).

 2. What are the 5 main symptoms of autism?

-For more detailed information, see the Centers for Disease Control and Prevention (CDC).
+For more, visit the Centers for Disease Control and Prevention (CDC).

 3. Do autistic children love their parents?